Structure of Glucose and Fructose - Properties, Types, Steps with FAQs

 2. Properties of Glucose

-3. Glucose and fructose formula
+3. Glucose and Fructose Formula

-4. Structure of glucose and fructose
+4. Structure of Glucose and Fructose

-5. Fructose structural formula
+5. Fructose Structural Formula

 Glucose

 Glucose is a monosaccharide present in living cells that is used as a source of energy.
-Glucose is the main product of photosynthesis and is utilized during cellular respiration in both prokaryotic and eukaryotic individuals.
+Glucose is the main product of photosynthesis and is utilized during cellular respiration in both prokaryotic and eukaryotic organisms.

 Types of Monosaccharide